Metadata Display¶

 - Backfill from archive - long windows (over 60 seconds) are seeded from recorded data when the chart appears, so a 6-hour view shows real history immediately instead of waiting 6 hours to fill.
 A loading spinner is shown while the seed query runs.

 - Aggregation - Mean (default), Min, or Max.
-The chart aggregates samples into time buckets sized for the chosen window so very wide windows still render quickly.
-With Show envelope enabled, the chart additionally draws a dashed min/max band around the aggregated line.
+The chart groups samples into time slices that fit the chosen window, so very long windows still draw quickly.

-- Line color, thickness, fill area, show markers - styling for the main series.
+- Line color, thickness, fill area, show markers - per-series styling.

-- Y-axis Min / Max - clamps the value axis.
+- Y-axis Min / Max - clamps the (left) value axis.
 Leave blank to auto-fit.
+The right axis (when used) always auto-fits.

 - Zoom and pan - mouse wheel zooms the time axis; drag pans.
 While zoomed in Live mode the chart auto-pauses (a small "Paused (click to resume live)" badge appears) so the view does not jump as new data arrives.
 Click the badge to resume the rolling window.